QuantumFluxAlgo/prism-apex-tool/README.md

 - Trade at half size until buffer is built.
 - Daily profit share limited to ≤30%.
 - Flat by end of day at **20:59 GMT**.
+- Consistency metrics tracked (top-day share and profit days) but not enforced; see [docs/consistency.md](docs/consistency.md).

 ## Repository Structure